Tuesday, September 26, 2017

 1/2 c grated Parmesan cheese (optional)

-Heat 1 tablespoon of the oil in a heavy saucepan over medium heat.
+Heat 1 tablespoon of the oil in a heavy saucepan over medium.
 Add the shallots, salt lightly, and cook until lightly browned.
-Add the orzo and another tablespoon of oil and cook until the orzo is opaque and lightly colored.
+Mix in the orzo and the other tablespoon of oil.
+Cook until the orzo is opaque and lightly colored.
 Stir in the garlic, salt, lemon juice, and the stock.
-Cover, reduce the heat, and simmer for 15 minutes.
-Fluff, stir in the cheese if desired, the tarragon, and the remaining oil.
-Serves four.
+Cover, reduce the heat, and simmer for 15 minutes or until all the liquid is absorbed.
+Fluff, stir in the tarragon, and the cheese if desired.
+Serves three or four.
+Variation: Substitute basmati rice for orzo.